Group work assessment best practice

 Common solutions to the issues discussed with group assessment are listed below:

-- Include an individual component to the group assessment process, possibly through peer-assessment or through teacher observations.
+• Include an individual component in the group assessment process, possibly through peer assessment or teacher observation.

-- Consider holistically the design of collaborative learning and assessment to promote effective teamworking practices.
+• Consider the design of collaborative learning and assessment together to promote effective teamworking practices.

-- Limit the proportion of a class grade which is assessed by group assessment, e.g., such that students cannot fail on account of group assessment marks.
+• Limit the proportion of a class grade that is assessed through group work, for example so students cannot fail on account of group assessment marks alone.

-At the course level, also limit the overall proportion of a students’ grade which comes from group assessment (suggested limit from case study of 30%).
+At course level, it is also worth limiting the overall proportion of a student's grade that comes from group assessment.
+The case study suggests a ceiling of 30%.

 FAQ